Personal Research and Articles

 Conclusion: Why such analysis is important?

-You might be thinking - ” Aren’t there build-to-order (BTO) flats that are way priced way lower with other grants for purchase?” - and you know what, you are absolutely right!
-But are you willing to ballot with tens and thousands of couples, wait 5-6 years, and then face the possibility of being turned down?
-Certainly, the choice to ballot for a BTO flat, despite its lower cost and readily available grants, requires risk-taking and uncertainties.
+You might be thinking, *“Aren’t there Build-to-Order (BTO) flats that are much cheaper with grants available?”* And you’re absolutely right!
+But are you ready to compete with tens of thousands of couples, wait 5-6 years, and still risk not getting a flat?
+Choosing to ballot for a BTO, despite its lower cost and grants, comes with its fair share of uncertainties and risks.

 Educational Deviance in Singapore: A Case Study of Truancy and Societal Reaction